September 28, 2007

 Simple.
-Since the late sixties, when I launched my first career as an early childhood educator, in Cambridge, MA, I met John, his parents and ten siblings.
-I immediately claimed them as mine.
-And neither time, nor distance, life, nor death has changed this relationship.
-So, of course, rearranging my schedule to catch up with this visitor from Hawaii was a no-brainer.
-(John is on an east coast tour seeking galleries, institutions, festivals, and marketplaces to show his art.)
+In the late 1960s, when I launched my first career as an early childhood educator, in Cambridge, MA, I met John, his ten siblings, and their parents, Joe and Stella Nichols.
+And I immediately claimed them as mine.
+Since then, neither time, distance, life, nor death has changed this belonging.
+So, I rearranged my schedule on short notice to catch up with my brother-visitor on his East Coast tour seeking galleries, institutions, festivals, and marketplaces to show his art.

-Today, at age 87, Joe continues gardening, fishing, keeping bees, preparing meals (and sharing them with neighbors and guests) visiting shut-ins and nursing home residents, ministering to his flock, mentoring new church leadership, and welcoming family, friends, and seekers of his light.
-(The night before Yom Kippur we spoke, among other topics, about Unetaneh Tokef.
-I had been studying this prayer in the High Holy Day liturgy, and Joe asked me to read it aloud.
-We spoke our usual brief time — more than an hour, and only ending the call because of my bedtime!)
+The night before Yom Kippur we spoke, among other topics, about Unetaneh Tokef, a signature Hebrew prayer in the High Holy Day liturgy, and then Joe asked me to read it aloud in English translation.
+We spoke our usual brief time — more than an hour, and only ending the call because of my bedtime!

 Stella, the woman whom I called "Inspiration" since our meeting that first Head Start year for Karen and for me, died 21 months ago, at age 83.
-She remains a tree of life — many roots, many branches: my beloved surrogate parent, adored sister, treasured friend — a total force for good.
+She remains a tree of life — many roots, many branches, and my beloved surrogate parent, adored sister, treasured friend — a permanent force for good.

 Family.
-Bloodlines; yes, that is one way to be family.
-Marriage confers family status, too.
-And then, there is family of choice: the one we populate with people we claim and who claim us.
-It is so simple to accomplish.
-Reach across artificial divides.
+Tracing blood lines is one way to define family.
+Marriage confers a family status, too.
+And then, there is a family of choice, the one we populate with people whom we claim and who claim us.
+It is easy to accomplish.
+Just reach across artificial divides.
 Remain open.
 And, only connect.

 2 comments: